jssql1234/docs-sqlpay/docs/usage/payroll/guide.md

   - CP38, Advance Deduct, Bonus, Paid Leave
   - Director Fees, Unpaid Leave, Tax Benefit, Commission

-- After all the Pending had enter user may go either below step to for next step except Pending Advance Paid
+- After entering all pending transactions, the user may proceed to the next step using either:
-  - New Payroll | Final Process
+  - New Payroll > Final Process
-  - New_Payroll | Ad Hoc Process
+  - New Payroll > Ad Hoc Process
-- For Pending Advance Paid must use New_Payroll | Ad Hoc Process then only can use New Payroll | Final Process
+- **Note:** For Pending Advance Paid, you must use **New Payroll > Ad Hoc Process** before using **New Payroll > Final Process**.

 ### Steps